mfbx9da4/ng-server-time/README.md

     npm install ng-server-time
     ```

-2. Ensure you have a socket factory such as this one, it is required by the server time factory:
+2. Ensure you have an angular socket.io factory such as this one, it is required by the server time factory:

     ```js
     app.factory('socket', function() {